-Thus my three items this month.
 First, I suggest why so many men in some countries obsess about huge breasts.
 Then a recent account of Lord Byron as one of the first ever yo-yo dieters prompts me to polish my thesis that dieting makes you fat.
-Then I question a tenet of public health.
-Finally, I continue to celebrate Michael Pollan.
+Then I question a tenet of public health, which is that the longer people live the better.
+Not always, and not necessarily so.